Apothecary

 What element is Birch associated with?

-Birch is associated with the Water element and the sign of Virgo, and resonates with the Sacral chakra.
+Birch is associated with the Water element, the sign of Virgo, and resonates with the Sacral chakra.

 What planet rules Birch?